What is muscular dystrophy?

 Children and teenagers with muscular dystrophy can do exercises and stretching to help with symptoms and improve quality of life.
 Braces or splints can sometimes help with symptoms too.
 Some children might need surgery to straighten their spine or other joints.

-And in some types of muscular dystrophy, medications like corticosteroids might help with symptoms.
+And in some types of muscular dystrophy, medicines like corticosteroids might help with symptoms.

 All therapies and medical treatments aim to help children and teenagers lead an active life.